 A week later, the prince hid away with his sword in a closet at the top of a staircase, but when the king climbed the stairs he said, “A monkey made evil plans but could not perform them.”
 The prince thought he was going to be seized and again ran away.

 In the Lifetime of the Buddha

 When a certain prince was conceived, his mother was overcome with the urge to drink blood from her husband’s right knee.
-When the king heard of this, he consulted his astrologers who told him it was a sign that his queen was pregnant and his future son would kill him to seize the throne.
+When the king heard of this, he consulted his astrologers who told him it was an omen that his queen was pregnant and his future son would kill him to seize the throne.
 The king wasn’t worried about this prophecy, so he cut open his right knee with a sword and gave his wife the blood she desired in a golden bowl.
 When the queen learned of the prediction about her son, she twice tried to abort him, but the king put a stop to it both times.

 After the queen gave birth, the Buddha came to preach to the king.
 At this time, someone brought the young prince to the king, and he played with him on his lap so affectionately that he did not pay attention to the sermon.
 The Buddha commented that most kings who had reason to suspect and fear their sons kept them locked away during their lifetime and told him this story as an example.
 The Buddha added that kings’ fears of their sons are often justified, but the king still wasn’t worried about it.